akihitonoda/SimplexI2We/README.md

 An I2We demodulator implementation example is shown below.
 This repository includes PDF documents of the schematic diagram and the PCB patterns.
+The "gerber" folder includes the PCB garber files.

 <img src="figures/DemodSchem.svg" width="480px">